Internet Accuracy ProjectInternet Accuracy Project

 Golfing, oil painting, fishing, hunting, skeet shooting, cooking, and in his youth, football.

-For more information about the 34th President of the United States, visit our biographical profile of Dwight D. Eisenhower.
+For source data, or more information about about this U.S. President, visit our biographical profile of Dwight D. Eisenhower.

 Hobbies of Mamie Eisenhower

-For more information about the former First Lady, visit our biographical profile of Mamie Eisenhower.
+For source data, or more information about this former First Lady, visit our biographical profile of Mamie Eisenhower.

 Hobbies of Katharine Hepburn